Business Security Test August-September 2021 – Factsheet

 |False Alarm Test included|

 This is a short fact sheet for our Business Main-Test Series, containing the results of the Business Malware Protection Test (September) and Business Real-World Protection Test (August-September).
 The full report, including the Performance Test and product reviews, will be released in December.
-To be certified in December as an “Approved Business Product” by AV-Comparatives, the tested products must score at least 90% in the Malware Protection Test, and at least 90% in the overall Real-World Protection Test (i.e. over the course of 4 months), with zero false alarms on common business software.
-Tested products must also avoid major performance issues and have fixed all reported bugs in order to gain certification.
+To be certified in December 2021 as an “Approved Business Product” by AV-Comparatives, the tested products must score at least 90% in the Malware Protection Test with zero false alarms on common business software, and at least 90% in the overall Real-World Protection Test (i.e. over the course of four months), with less than one hundred false alarms on any clean software/websites (and with zero false alarms on common business software).
+Tested products must also avoid major performance issues (impact score must be below 40) and have fixed all reported bugs in order to gain certification.

 Please note that the results of the Business Main-Test Series cannot be compared with the results of the Consumer Main-Test Series, as the tests are done at different times, with different sets, different settings, etc.